 The fact that you do not know who caused the incident is not relevant in the UK so long as you reported the matter to the police and a crime reference number was given – by analogy it is likely in other countries the system will be similar.

-Click injury compensation to read my article explaining what to do if you have had a criminal injury abroad and how to contact the Criminal Injury Compensation Authority in Great Britain for advice on making a claim.
+See our injury compensation article explaining what to do if you have had a criminal injury abroad and how to contact the Criminal Injury Compensation Authority in Great Britain for advice on making a claim.

-2. Check your holiday insurance for a personal injury and criminal injury compensation advice line and funding of legal costs
+2. Check your holiday insurance for an advice line, finding a lawyer and funding of legal costs

 If you had holiday insurance it is worth contacting the help desk to see what criminal injury compensation advice you can receive – it maybe that you are insured for the legal cost in contacting an English speaking solicitor in the country where your accident happened to make a claim on your son’s behalf.

-To contact an English speaking lawyer in the country where your accident happened you can use the link below to access the British Embassy website - choose the country where your accident happened and search for English speaking injury lawyers and you should be provided with the contact details your require.
+To contact an English speaking lawyer in the country where your accident happened you can contact the British Embassy via their website, On the British Embassy website you can choose the country where your incident occurred and search for English speaking injury lawyers.
+You should be provided with the contact details your require.